Skip to main content

 If you absolutely need to calculate a number for your boss’ SMART goal initiative, take a look at your top competitors and shoot for earning 20% more reviews than them as a starting point.

-That said, there are definitely rewards by Google when you hit certain numbers of reviews.
+That said, there are definitely rewards from Google when you hit certain numbers of reviews.

 Review Thresholds